Koko Samoa: Consumption and other uses

 Cocoa farmers and their families typically make and sell the koko Samoa drink at local markets.
 Grounded cocoa beans are often turned into a shelf-stable cocoa mass also called koko Samoa, which can be stored and turned into the drink at a later time.
 The mass is in year-round demand locally, and is also exported in significant amounts to New Zealand, Australia, and American Samoa.
+In preparing the drink, cooks scrape or grate cocoa off the block, allowing it to boil for 15 minutes.
+The drink is then combined with sugar and sometimes milk, quickly consumed before it can cool, as fat separates and rises to the top.
+The chocolate grounds left in koko Samoa are either eaten or strained out through the drinker's teeth.

 Koko Samoa is also an alternative name for Samoan Trinitario, a hybrid of Criollo and Forastero cocoa plants brought from Sri Lanka and Java, respectively.